Are you having trouble at work due to anxiety or stress? You’re not alone.

 “One thing that can lessen anxiety is rehearsing important conversations," says Dr. Mikail.

-Dr. Mikail also suggests practising in front of a mirror to:
+Dr. Mikail also suggests practicing in front of a mirror to:

 3. Discuss your work environment with your employer.

 You have the right to ask for accommodations if you’re experiencing mental illness.
-According to the Human Rights Act, all employers must accommodate people living with a disability such as a mental illness.
+According to the Human Rights Act, all employers must accommodate people living with a disability including a mental illness.

 Give your employer concrete examples of ways to support you and then create a plan together.
 For example, you may want to ask for flexible working hours.